 Very interesting.
 I don't have moles now but years ago they ate up so many of my expensive bulbs and it seemed nothing I tried worked so if I see any I will certainly remember this.
 Thanks!

-Mel Carriere from San Diego California on April 22, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on April 22, 2015: